-If the interior lights are switched on by a opening a door and the ignition switch is in positions '0' or '1', the lights will automatically turn off after 10 minutes.
+If the interior lights are switched on by opening a door and the ignition switch is in positions '0' or 'I', the lights will automatically turn off after 10 minutes.

-If the glove compartment, puddle or vanity lights are switched on and the ignition switch is turned to positions '0' or '1' or the key is removed, the lights will automatically turn OFF after 30 minutes.
+If the glove compartment or vanity lights are switched on and the ignition switch is turned to positions '0' or 'l' or the key is removed, the lights will automatically turn OFF after 30 minutes.